isabella232/journeys.en/help/using/functions/functiontodatetime.md

 ---
 # toDateTime {#toDateTime}

 Converts an argument value into a date time value, depending on its type.
+For more informtation on data types, refer to [Constants](../expression/expressionconstants.md).

 ## Category